 BARCELONA!
 Yes!
 This wast he first time I visited this wonderful city actually.
 What an amazing city.
 Especially the good food and beautiful streets left their mark.
 Apart from the Ramblas, Barcelona’s most famous shopping street – well actually it’s is more than just a shopping street – (see upper picture).
 Now let me tell you my favourite places around town.
 Last but not least, I would like to thank Anouk for sharing some tips!

-Fan of cocktails?
+BEIRUT - Fan of cocktails?
 Not afraid of trying something new?
-Go to Beirut, located in the ……… district.
+Go to the Beirut Bar!
 The bar is very very cool and the interior is absolutely crazy.
 The bartender made us some delicious and fascinating cocktails, so I would definitely recommend this place for a drink!

 Some more shots I took when discovering the city of Barcelona!
 Hope you like the spots :)